Azure/Vision-AI-DevKit-Pages/docs/_docs/03-Firmware.md

          List of devices attached
          efb99xxx        device

-    If you do not see the device, try rebooting the camera hardware.
-There are several methods available to reboot:
+    If you do not see the device, try rebooting the camera hardware using one of these methods:

-    * Use the pin hole on the right side of the camera to click once.
+    * Click the reset button once, using the pin hole on the right side of the camera.
     * Press the power button on the back once.
-    * Use the command:
+    * Use the command line:
         ```
         adb reboot
         ```
-    * Long press the power button for longer than 12 seconds to force a shut down.
-Then hold the power button for longer than 12 seconds again to start the device.
+    * Long press the power button for more than 12 seconds, to force a power down of the hardware.
+Then hold the power button for more than 12 seconds again to power up the hardware.

 ## Firmware Update
 The Vision AI Dev Kit hardware **must be charged for at least 10 minutes or have greater than 50% charge** (using a 2A charger) before starting the firmware flashing process.